binomialhq/poly/doc/SPECIFICATION.md

 ```

 Annotations associate expressions with a given numeric identifier, and can be
 used to create static indexes of elements.
+Annotations must be valid integers,
+meaning that leading zeros are removed, if they exist.
+Since other engines do
+not support zero as an index value, Poly doesn't either, and thus annotations
+consisting of all zeros constitute a semantic error.

-The annotations do not necessarily
+The annotations do not necessarily dictate order, however, in the sense that
-dictate order, however, in the sense that the identifiers need not be sorted.
+the identifiers need not be sorted.
+In fact, the annotations are not processed
-In fact, the annotations are not processed by Poly, since they are meant for
+by Poly, since they are meant for binary encodings.
-binary encodings.

 Protobuf, for example, requires these in models, while Thrift also requires them
 in parameter declarations.
 One requirement that these two implementations share